-Mixed loads suitable to undergo the recovery process will be directed to the MPC.
-Small mixed loads which can be unloaded by hand will be directed to the hand unload area at the western end of the MPC.
+Mixed loads suitable to undergo the recovery process are directed to the MPC.
+Small mixed loads which can be unloaded by hand may be directed to the hand unload area at the western end of the MPC.

-Material unable to be recycled at the site or separated (i.e. asbestos waste, loads that are so mixed they cannot be physically or economically separated) and loads of asbestos or asbestos contaminated materials, will be sent directly to landfill.
+Material unable to be recycled at the site or separated (i.e. asbestos waste, loads that are so mixed they cannot be physically or economically separated) and loads of asbestos or potentially asbestos contaminated materials, are sent directly to landfill.